NethServer/nethserver-mail-common/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Mail.rst

 Delete
 -------

-It's possible to delete an e-mail in the queue, for example, an email sent by mistake or too large.
+It is possible to delete an email in the queue, for example, an email sent by mistake or too large.

 Remove all